elmarquez/ngSolr/README.md

 Version History
 ---------------

+0.5.0
+x Document each controller and add information about what the controller expects and how it should be wired up in the environment.

 0.4.0
 x Collection dashboard controller to provide a visual overview of the whole set x Collector controller to grab particular items and keep them in a temporary